Ada-Developers-Academy/ada-build/roundtable-guides/02-programming-grammar.md

 Today's round table will focus on reviewing the [lesson on programming grammar](https://colab.research.google.com/drive/1kfE-bujlwiJoDxTWIXa8u1GPGDJAnjvS?usp=sharing).

+## How to Start

+1. It might be helpful to see if there are any general questions about the lesson/topics.
+    * What questions do you have?
+    * What did you think about the lesson?
+    * Were there parts that you found confusing?
+    * What did you like about the lesson?
+    * Was there something else relatable you discovered while researching/understanding the lesson?

 # Hello, World!

 1. Describe the following snippet of code using the vocabulary `function`, *argument*, *call*, and *string*.